nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimx8ulp/demo_apps/power_mode_switch/example_board_readme.md

 NOTE: For 'G' option (Deep Power Down mode), it's not supported on Single Boot mode.
 Please try it on Dual Boot or Low Power Boot mode instead.

-NOTE: For 'T' option, M33 side will force reboot A35 core.
+NOTE: For 'R' option, M33 side will force reboot A35 core.

 NOTE: For 'U' and 'V' option (shutdown/boot CA35 core), please execute 'poweroff' command in A35 BSP Linux console in advance, then press 'U' on M33 console to shutdown A35, then press 'V' to boot A35 again.